Mental HealthMental Health TipsProductivity and FocusSelf Care and Mindfulness

 I started seeing a therapist after a particularly bad burnout phase, and it made all the difference.
 There’s no shame in prioritizing your mental health—it’s the best investment you can make in yourself.

 Freelancing gives you freedom, but that freedom comes with the responsibility of protecting your own well-being.
-Set boundaries, take care of your mind, and don’t let the hustle culture trick you into working yourself into the ground.
+Following simple self-care tips for freelancers—like setting boundaries, taking care of your mind, and pacing your workload—can prevent burnout and keep your mental health strong.
+Don’t let hustle culture trick you into working yourself into the ground; your well-being comes first.

 What’s your biggest mental health struggle as a freelancer?
 Drop a comment—I’d love to hear your thoughts (and swap survival tips)!